-The average monthly Medi-Cal enrollment is 75,781 beneficiaries indicated in available 2020 MCP (Central California Alliance for Health) data.
+The average monthly Medi-Cal enrollment is 86,913 beneficiaries indicated in available 2022 MCP (Central California Alliance for Health) data.

 The Medi-Cal population and client utilization rate by race, ethnicity, age, and gender, are as shown below.
-In Santa Cruz the breakdown of the Medi-Cal monthly population served for mental health needs by race in CY 2020 is 33.8% White (Not of Latino/Hispanic origin), Latino/Hispanic make up 37.6% of the county served population, 1.9% African Americans, 1.4% Asian/Pacific Islander and 0.8% American Indian and Alaskan Native persons served.
-24.4% identify as Other, which includes multiple races.
+In Santa Cruz the breakdown of the Medi-Cal monthly population served for mental health needs by race in CY 2022 is 32% White (Not of Latino/Hispanic origin), Latino/Hispanic make up 36% of the county served population, 2% African Americans, 1% Asian/Pacific Islander and 1% American Indian and 27% identify as Other, which includes multiple races.